Wilfongjt/lb-api/hapi-api/lib/CRUD.md

 * provide function to insert a chelate
 * provide function to update a chelate
 * provide function to delete a chelate
+* provide function to signup a user
+* provide function to signin a user

 # User